Gracie Jiu-Jitsu

 Win: Electric chair

-Loss: D'arce from inside lockdown (vs. Raul Diaz of 10th Planet)
+Loss: D'arce from inside LD (Raul Diaz, 10th Planet)

 Grappling X (No-Gi)